 To be confident whether or not VIV will occur, simplified approaches can be used, one such simplified approach is described in DNV RP F204 Riser Fatigue Section 4.

 The industry has been grappling for many years on the issue of what is the best selection for the fatigue factor of safety to use for VIV design.
 Typically, the uncertainty in VIV prediction is greater than other sources of dynamic excitation, as VIV is a highly non-linear complex phenomenon.
 Where certainty in prediction is much more reliable, for other dynamic responses, safety factors as low as 3 are used.
 The industry has to date dealt with the larger uncertainty in VIV prediction by applying fatigue safety factor multiples such as 10 or 20, but with no rational basis.
 In some cases there is already enough over-prediction bias present that such large factors are not necessary to meet the industry targeted annual probabilities of failure like 10-5.

 Studies led by AMOG and championed by DeepStar that dealt with this issue.
 For details on the results of these studies, please refer to the paper OMAE2011-49820 "Reliability Based Factors of Safety for VIV Fatigue Using NDP Riser High Mode VIV Tests" by Fontaine, E., Marcollo, H., Vandiver, J.K., Triantafyllou, M., Larsen, C.M., Tognarelli, M., Constantinides, Y., and Oakley, O.H.

 Can SHEAR7 be used to asses the in-line VIV of freespans for pipelines, rigid spools, jumpers and end termination spans?

 Yes.
-A new set of SHEAR7 specifc modelling parameters based on model tests has been generated for this purpose.
-These will be formalized in the next update of the program but are available for use with the exisiting version.
+A new set of SHEAR7 specific modelling parameters based on model tests has been generated for this purpose.
+These will be formalized in the next update of the program but are available for use with the existing version.